bekaiser-LANL/tether/README.md

 # How to use Tether

+Prior to generating, running, or analyzing benchmarks (or running pytests) you need to set the path to your benchmarks directory.
+Do this in terminal with:

+`export MY_CUSTOM_PATH=/PATH_TO_BENCHMARKS/benchmarks`

+where you need to replace the component of the path PATH_TO_BENCHMARKS with the path to where you want the benchmarks directory to be on your machine.
+Alternatively, you can add the export command above into your ~/.bashrc or ~/.zshrc file and source them.

 ## Generate a benchmark

-`python3 generate.py BENCHMARK /PATH/benchmarks/`
+`python3 generate.py BENCHMARK`

 For example:

-`python3 generate.py MediatedCausality_tdist /MY_PATH/Desktop/benchmarks/ --n_problems=9 --make_plots`
+`python3 generate.py MediatedCausality_tdist --n_problems=9 --make_plots`

-will generate a saved benchmark MediatedCausality_tdist_0.npz in /MY_PATH/Desktop/benchmarks/saved/ and a figure for each problem in /MY_PATH/Desktop/benchmarks/saved/MediatedCausality_tdist_figures/.
+will generate a saved benchmark MediatedCausality_tdist_0.npz in /PATH_TO_BENCHMARKS/benchmarks/saved/ and a figure for each problem in /PATH_TO_BENCHMARKS/benchmarks/saved/MediatedCausality_tdist_figures/.

 ## Run a benchmark